zcorleissen/documentation/source/getting_started_mongo.rst

 .. image:: images/sharded.png
    :align: center
+   :scale: 70 %
+   :alt: A sharded MongoDB instance with a single shard.

 Our replica set plans consist of three members, but consist of a PRIMARY + SECONDARY + ARBITER (non-data bearing).
 There are 1GB instances which can scale in place to 5GB at 19$/GB/Mo (US DC prices).
 We also have 5GB and larger replica set instances, which have a flat storage allocation and does not scale like the 1GBs.
 Replica set instances do not have Rackspace Service Net connectivity nor SSL connectivity.
 A major difference between our Replica Set instances are that the 1GB versions are intended for development only and are limited to a single database running on 2.4.6.
 5GB+ replica set instances are not limited in the number of databases other than by storage space, nor by version, and by default run 2.4.10.

 .. image:: images/replset.png
    :align: center
+   :scale: 70%
+   :alt: A single MongoDB replica set

 - Click the **Add Instance** button.